Jeopardy!: Archived episodes

-Only a small number of episodes of the first three Jeopardy! versions survive.
+Only a small number of episodes survive from Fleming's run as host of Jeopardy!.
 From the original NBC daytime version, archived episodes mostly consist of black-and-white kinescopes of the original color videotapes.
 Various episodes from 1967, 1971, 1973, and 1974 are listed among the holdings of the UCLA Film and Television Archive.
 The 1964 "test episode", Episode No. 2,000 (from February 21, 1972, in color), and a June 1975 episode of the weekly syndicated edition exist at the Paley Center for Media.
 The test episode, of which only a few limited clips had been released, was released to the public in full on the Jeopardy!
 YouTube account March 30, 2022, and an audiotape containing approximately five minutes (including introductions and Final Jeopardy!) from the first aired episode was also released to the public; both episodes were released to celebrate the 58th anniversary of the show's debut.
 The 1975 series finale, also in color and containing two short clips from the 1967 "College Scholarship Tournament" and Gene Shalit's appearance on an early version of Celebrity Jeopardy! also exists in its entirety.
 Incomplete paper records of the NBC-era games exist on microfilm at the Library of Congress.
 GSN holds The All-New Jeopardy!'s premiere and finale in broadcast quality, and aired the latter on December 31, 1999, as part of its "Y2Play" marathon.
 The UCLA Archive holds a copy of a pilot taped for CBS in 1977, and the premiere exists among the Paley Center's holdings.

 GSN, which, like Jeopardy!, is an affiliate of Sony Pictures Television, has rerun episodes since the channel's launch in 1994.
 Copies of 43 Trebek-hosted syndicated Jeopardy! episodes aired between 1989 and 2004 have been collected by the UCLA Archive, and the premiere and various other episodes are included in the Paley Center's collection.
-In July 2022, Vulture reported that vintage episodes of the daily syndicated version would air on a dedicated channel on Pluto TV beginning in August.
+In July 2022, Vulture reported that vintage episodes of the daily syndicated version would air on a dedicated channel on Pluto TV (owned by distributor Paramount Global) beginning in August.
 The channel, named Jeopardy!
-Hosted by Alex Trebek, launched on August 1.
+Hosted by Alex Trebek, launched on August 1 and ended on July 31, 2024 after a two-year run.